 Quality Assurance (QA) and testing are at the very core of digital transformation.
 They are key processes in software development, with good reason.
 Software defects, or bugs, are extremely costly to fix after release compared to catching them early.

 Test automation enables continuous testing, which supports quality delivery at speed, and enables higher productivity, reduces risk and lowers costs.

 Test automation is also a key ingredient in agile development and DevOps, which are becoming the new normal in QA.

 Quality Assurance (QA) and testing are at the very core of digital transformation.

 Proactive bug fixing requires testing and re-testing with each small change made to underlying code.
 As a software evolves, the need for repeated testing mounts.

 And testing is costly.
-In fact, quality assurance and testing account for one fourth of total IT spending.
-By 2020, it is expected that this budget allocation will rise to 32%.
 QA teams point to increased inefficiency of test activities as a major factor contributing to rising testing cost.

 Figure 1: The factors impacting the spike in QA and testing budgets